quickfeed/quickfeed/doc/teacher.md

         "criteria": [
             {
                 "description": "Has forms",
-                "score": 5
+                "points": 5
             },
             {
                 "description": "Has inputs",
-                "score": 5
+                "points": 5
             },
             {
                 "description": "Looks nice",
-                "score": 10
+                "points": 10
             }
         ]
     }
 ]
 ```

-`score` field is optional.
-If set, the max score for the assignment will be equal to the sum of all scores for each criteria.
+`points` field is optional.
+If set, the total score for the assignment will be equal to the sum of all points for all criteria.
 Otherwise, each criterion counts equally towards the total score of 100%.